caspii/casparwre.de/_drafts/2022-05-12-12-months-as-a-solo-developer.md

 !['Blog traffic'](/images/blog-traffic.png){:class="img-responsive"}

-So I know that my content is attracting traffic.
+By the way: I know that my content is attracting traffic.
 But do I know that this traffic is converting to paid users?
 The answer is no -- and it's something I will be working on in the next 12 months.